-'The Council will seek to support the enhancement of the quality of the Healthy Living Centre to address demand for improved capacity of the swimming pool accessibility through considering options to improve options for use of the pool including considering feasibility of additional provision.
-The Council will enhance provision of the pool by investment of section 106 monies or the CIL, based on a viable businesss case being established and the predicted growth in Staveley.

-The Council will seek to support the enhancement of the quality of the existing sports halls stock.
+- 1.111 'The Council will seek to support the enhancement of the quality of the Healthy Living Centre to address demand for improved capacity of the swimming pool accessibility through considering options to improve options for use of the pool including considering feasibility of additional provision.
+The Council will enhance provision of the pool by investment of section106 monies or the CIL, based on a viable business case being established and the predicted growth in Staveley. - 1.112 The Council will seek to support the enhancement of the quality of the existing sports halls stock.
 It is recognised the Council is not the owner or operator of the vast majority of sports halls in the borough.
-Therefore the Council will seek to work with the school and college owners and operators to enhance the existing provision and programme accessibility.

-The Council will expect the existing owners to set out a reasoned business case for enhancement of its facilities in terms of financial viability and the type and programme of community use it will deliver.
-The Council will seek to make strategic interventions and partnerships based on the Borough wide assessment of need for sports halls over the plan period.
-The Council will consider enhancing provision of the stock by investment of section106 monies or the CIL, based on a business case developed by the provider and which meets the Council's community use requirements identified in its assessment of need.
+Therefore the Council will seek to work with the school and college owners and operators to enhance the existing provision and programme accessibility. - 1.113 The Council will expect the existing owners to set out a reasoned business case for enhancement of its facilities in terms of financial viability and the type and programme of community use it will deliver.
+The Council will seek to make strategic interventions and partnerships based on the borough wide assessment of need for sports halls over the plan period.
+The Council will consider enhancing provision of the stock by supporting $\$ influencing investment of section106 monies or the CIL, based on a business case developed by the provider or jointly which meets the Council's priorities for community use requirements identified in its assessment of need.

-The Council will seek to support funding being accessed for the protection and enhancement of facilities such as the recently refurbished St Mary's pitch for hockey use.

-Based on further audit and analysis the Council will seek to support investment in the community centre network to provide sustainable local active recreation opportunities'
+- 1.114 The Council will seek to support funding being accessed for the enhancement of Schools such as St Mary's through the re-surfacing of the pitch for hockey use. - 1.115 Based on further audit and analysis the Council will seek to support investment in the community centre network to provide sustainable local active recreation opportunities'